jettblu/bluWeb/blog/keys.md

 ## Applications

-Public-private key pairs are woven into the fabric of the internet and for good reason: privacy and ownership make the internet a better place.
+Public-private key pairs are woven into the fabric of the internet and for good reason: privacy and ownership make the internet a better place to protect value and share ideas.
 Here are a few examples of applications that use asymmetric cryptography.

 - **HTTPS:** HTTPS uses public key encryption to send messages between websites and your browser.
 HTTPS is essential for sensitive activities like logging into email or your bank account.

 - **Signal:** Messaging apps like Signal use public key encryption to ensure messages stay between you and your intended recipient.

 - **Bitcoin:** Blockchains like Bitcoin use private keys to sign transactions.
 Public keys are used as payment ‘addresses’.

-  Bottom Line: If you use the internet, you use asymmetric cryptography.
+**Bottom Line:** If you use the internet, you use asymmetric cryptography.

 ## The Promise